In the handling of student records, Converse University complies with the provisions of the Family Educational Rights and Privacy Act of 1974.

 a. faculty records made and used in pursuit of the faculty’s duties in instruction;

-b. the confidential files of medical and counseling staff of the College;
+b. the confidential files of medical and counseling staff of the University;

-c. the records or minutes of deliberations of disciplinary bodies of the College (Student Honor Board, Civitas Council, Alcohol and Drug Board, and Appeals Board); or any other record or document not required by law to be divulged to student or parent.
-Furthermore, the student will not be allowed access to any confidential financial record of the parent in the possession of the College.
+c. the records or minutes of deliberations of disciplinary bodies of the University (Student Honor Board, Civitas Council, Alcohol and Drug Board, and Appeals Board); or any other record or document not required by law to be divulged to student or parent.
+Furthermore, the student will not be allowed access to any confidential financial record of the parent in the possession of the University.

 2. The student has the right to withhold disclosure of any category of Directory Information.